 Payments take centre stage

-Comms Business magazine has interviewed NetPay Solutions Group’s MD Carl Churchill for their February issue.
+Comms Business magazine has interviewed NetPay Solutions Group’s MD Carl Churchill for their February issue regarding payments.
 Below is a copy of the interview which they have just published, replicated in full, with kind permission of Comms Business magazine:

 At the end of 2017 the world of payments reached a milestone, for the ﬁrst time in history the number of debit card transactions overtook cash payments.
 With all the hysteria surrounding the crypto-currency market on top, David Dungay thought it was about time he explored what these trends mean for the Channel.
 David sat down with Carl Churchill, Owner and Managing Director of NetPay, to discuss the latest trends in payments.